MikroElektronika/mikrosdk_click_v2/clicks/charger13/README.md

 ### Application Task

-> This is an example which demonstrates the use of Charger 13 click board.
+> This is an example which demonstrates the use of Charger 13 Click board.
-> This example shows the automatic control of the Charger 13 click,
+> This example shows the automatic control of the Charger 13 Click,
 > waits for valid user input and executes functions based on a set of valid commands
 > and check the battery charge status.
 > Results are being sent to the Usart Terminal where you can track their changes.